ithitman/cisco_stats_collector/README.md

 ```

 * I set the variable 'num_of_parallel_jobs = 1' inside the script and the job took approximately 18 seconds to finish for 6 devices.
 * I set the variable 'num_of_parallel_jobs = 6' inside the script and the job took approximately 04 seconds to finish for 6 devices.
-This is the power of parallel processing multiple devices.

 ## License